Select a center from Turkmenistan to view its profile.

 Advising centers in the EducationUSA network provide one of three levels of service: Comprehensive, Standard, and Reference.
 When searching for an adviser or advising center, it is helpful to know the level of service you can expect.
 Disclaimer: Centers should meet the majority of requirements (not necessarily all) to receive the designation given to them by EducationUSA.

-- Adheres to Principles of Ethical Advising and Guidelines on Commercial Agents
+- Adheres to Principles of Ethical Advising and Guidelines on Commission- or Incentive-Based Recruitment Agents.

-- Center offers minimum half-time adviser, or sufficient hours to meet local demand at standard service level
+- Has facilities and services accessible at least 20 hours per week, or sufficient to meet local demand at a standard service level.

-- Center advising staff proficient in spoken and written English.
+- Staffed with an adviser who is proficient in spoken and written English.

-- Participates in college fairs, hosting EducationUSA booth
+- Participates in college or educational fairs, hosting an EducationUSA booth.

-- Able to organize general U.S. higher education orientation sessions in which U.S. representatives could make presentations
+- Can organize general U.S. higher education orientation sessions in which U.S. representatives could make presentations.

 - "How To" Resources